mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 40 - DTOs/readme.md

    private $friends; // duplicated to be synchronized private $feed; // duplicated to be synchronized public function __construct() {
         // Empty constructor without validations
    }

    // No protocol, just serializers
 }

-// If you need to transfer to an External system you create an anemic DTO
+// If you need to transfer to an external system you create an anemic DTO
 $janesProfileToTransfer = new SocialNetworkProfileDTO();
 ```